AI Observability app

 The Explorer tab is the shared Dynatrace interface for monitoring and analyzing different technology domains.
 It defines a common layout with consistent filtering, perspectives, drill‑down navigation, and unified analysis.

-• Get insights into you AI workloads, sliced by provider, model, service name, or agent.
+• Get insights into your AI workloads, sliced by provider, model, service name, or agent.

-• Inspect detailed insights into specific AI workload services, such as prompts, logs, or problems.
+• Drill down into specific AI workload services to inspect prompts, logs, or problems.

 Use cases